 For example, a person may be able to focus on schoolwork but has difficulty with inactivity.
 Another might be unable to focus on schoolwork but be relatively calm.

-Some erroneously come to the conclusion ADHD is a childhood disease that one overcomes in adulthood.
+Some erroneously come to the conclusion that ADHD is a childhood disorder that one overcomes in adulthood.
 While it is possible to learn techniques to better deal with ADHD and to treat some of its symptoms with medication, it is a lifelong disease.

 ARE YOU STRUGGLING WITH ADDICTION AND SEEKING HELP?
 GET IN TOUCH WITH ONE OF OUR TREATMENT SPECIALISTS NOW.